knpuniversity/javascript/knpu/ep4-reactjs/child-component.md

 this would work!
 Look closely: `RepLogApp` isn't using that data anywhere else!
 So if we moved the state, everything would work!

-But... dor a reason I can't fully explain yet, I *don't* want you to do that.
+But... for a reason I can't fully explain yet, I *don't* want you to do that.
 Nope, I want you to leave *all* of your state in the top level component of your app.
 That means, I want *all* of your child components to have zero state.
-Don't worry: we'll talk a lot more about this strategy later.
+Don't worry: we'll talk a lot more about why later.

 ## Passing Props down the Tree